minnesotanlp/scholawrite/index.md

 The data collected by ScholaWrite during this experiment is anonymized keystroke data, i.e., the information gathered from a human using a keyboard, such as which keys are pressed and when, and the sequence of keys pressed (these sequences make up words, sentences, paragraphs, etc.).
 Also, the associated timestamps and ChatGPT-suggested paraphrasing would be stored under anonymity, too.

-Every two week, participants will be asked to complete a survey about their sentiment about the writing progress, interaction with AI-tool, etc.
+Every two weeks, participants will be asked to complete a survey about their sentiments about the writing progress, interaction with AI paraphrasing tools, etc.

-This work is conducted under approval by PI, Prof. Dongyeop Kang at Minnesota NLP.
+This work is conducted under approval by our PI, [Prof. Dongyeop Kang](https://dykang.github.io/) at Minnesota NLP.

 ### Payment

-Each participant will receive a $20 Amazon giftcard.
+Each participant will receive a $20 Amazon gift card.
 Only the participants themselves will receive this payment.
 Note that for a group of authors working on a single paper, each of them will receive this payment.

 ### Location